xiix0/scam/README.md

-You recoil from the crude; you tend naturally toward the exquisite.
+You prefer the company of the opposite sex, but are well liked by your own.